knotsphp/publicip/README.md

 ## 👥 Credits

-native-myip was created by Eser DENIZ.
+PublicIP was created by Eser DENIZ.

 ## 📝 License

-native-myip is licensed under the MIT License.
+PublicIP is licensed under the MIT License.
 See LICENSE for more information.